|Conditions||Scattered Clouds||Scattered Clouds||Scattered Clouds|

 What is there to do?

-During the Summer season, Alyeska Resort features easy access to nature trails for hiking, biking and berry picking.
-You can also take wildlife and glacier cruises, guided fishing, sea kayaking, glacier hiking, jet-boating and rafting trips, as well as go paragliding, helicopter flightseeing, bear viewing, dog sledding and much more!
+During the summer season, Alyeska Resort features easy access to nature trails for hiking, biking and berry picking.
+You can also take wildlife and glacier cruises, guided fishing, sea kayaking, glacier hiking, jet-boating and rafting trips, as well as helicopter flightseeing, bear viewing, dog sledding and much more!

 Do I have to make advanced reservations?